SMore-Napi/DB_Innopolis/Week10/README.md

 After step 5 both terminals show the same table.

 ##### Explain the output form the second terminal.
 The second terminal loops forever.
-It can't accesed and set value to the row since it also was used in the first transaction.
+It can't access and set new value to the row since it also was used in the first transaction.\
+Transaction 1 holds this resource after step 7, and Transaction 2 can access it only after step 9 when the first Transaction is committed, and the resource is not locked.

 #### Test with Repeatable read isolation level.